omarm3333/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Calculate Daily activity grouped by date and summirized with total, mean and median, remove NAs values:
+Calculate daily activity grouped by date and summirized with total, mean and median, ignore NAs values:

 ```r
 library(dplyr)